marko-durasic/marko-durasic.github.io/_pages/about.md

 header: false
 ---

-Web Backend, Software Developer and Linux Enthusiast based in Taipei, Taiwan
+Web & Software Developer and Linux Enthusiast based in Taipei, Taiwan

 ### More Information